cornerstonejs/cornerstoneTools/docs/latest/modules/segmentation.md

 - `labelmaps2D`: An array of `labelmap2D` views on the `buffer`, indexed by in-stack `imageIdIndex`.
 The `labelmaps2D` array is initially empty, and each view is defined only if data is added to it, and should be removed if set empty (all zero labels).
 This makes it easy for the segmentation renderer, I/O libraries such as [`dcmjs`](https://github.com/dcmjs-org/dcmjs), and tools to localise the extent of segments without having to scan through every label in the stack.
 - `metadata`: An array of metadata objects per segment.
 Metadata is optional and its form is application specific.
 You may want a simple name for your label in your UI, or you may want more complex objects referencing standard libraries for anatomical region.
 The metadata is not used internally for `cornerstoneTools`, but acts a logical place to keep such data for your application.
 - `activeSegmentIndex`: The index of the segment to be created/modified when using `BaseBrushTool`s or segmentation tools, when th labelmap is active.
+- `colorLUTIndex`: The index of the colorLUT to use when rendering the labelmap.
 - `segmentsHidden`: An array of segments to hide from the canvas.
 Initially empty to save space, set an index to `true` to hide the corresponding segment.

 #### Labelmap2D